Participate in MUnitQuest!

 Algorithm submission

 This is a prediction submission competition.
-During both the Familiarization Phase and the Showdown Phase, you will be asked to upload, for each recording, a tabular file (recordingName_events.tsv) containing your predicted motor unit spikes (BIDS-events file) together with a log file (recordingName_log.json) describing essential process metadata (further details to be announced).
+During both the Familiarization Phase and the Showdown Phase, you will be asked to upload, for each recording, a tabular file (*desc-decomposed_events.tsv) containing your predicted motor unit spikes (BIDS-events file) together with a log file (*desc-decomposed_log.json) describing essential process metadata (further details to be announced).
 Submissions apply to both tasks (Isometric and Dynamic) independently.
 To be eligible for awards, you need to share your code openly (e.g., on GitHub) upon the completion of the competition.

-Example: how to report motor unit spike trains
+How to report motor unit spike trains

 Here is a minimal example of the format (BIDS-event file) used for submitting motor unit spike trains (both for labels and algorithm predictions):

-| onset | duration | sample | unit_id | description |
+| onset | duration | sample | unit_id | event_type |

 |---|---|---|---|---|